 Here’s a site with the most comprehensive list of online learning platforms I’ve seen.

 - Choice Learning Time– The more freedom that children have to learn what they want to learn, the more motivated they will be to learn it.
-This is my favorite part of the day where we can pursue the activities, skills, and classes that we’ve always wanted to learn.
+This how we spend the bulk of our day, where we can pursue the activities, skills, and classes that we’ve always wanted to learn.
 Has your child been hoping to learn how to play guitar?
 Learn French?
 Conduct chemistry experiments?
 Learn to code?
 Have you wanted to learn to watercolor?
 Write that novel?
 Build a birdhouse?
 How to use inquiry in the art museum?
 (That would be me).
 Now is the time!
 My own children have recently chosen courses on magic tricks, ancient history, Procreate, face painting, Rubik’s cube, room design, fashion in history, and more.
 I can really see their interests and gifts shine during this part of our day.
 Use this time to your child’s advantage since, when school is in session, they often don’t get much time to explore their own interests.
 Who knows what might come of these extra hours of self-directed learning!

-Skillshare (2 free months with this referral code), Coursera or Udemy might be a good place to start.
+Skillshare (14 day free trial), Coursera, Udemy, or Future Learn might be a good place to start.
 YouTube has lots of tutorials as well, but I suggest that you create personalized playlists for your children to limit distractions and rabbit trails (guilty!).
 You can also refer back to the endless list of free subscriptions being offered.

 For little ones, this time could mean setting out play dough, watercolor, kinetic sand, magna-tiles, marble runs, Legos, dolls, the recycle bin, or anything else to spark the imagination.
 Twinkl has lots of themes, worksheets, and activities that your child might enjoy.